-The use of the framing, The Wilberforce Renaissance: Reclaiming Institutional Prominence, describes our practice, our aspirations, and our outcomes as it relates to strategic thinking and planning.
+The use of the framing, The Wilberforce Renaissance: Reclaiming Our Institutional Prominence, describes our practice, our aspirations, and our outcomes as it relates to strategic thinking and planning.
 The Wilberforce Renaissance: Reclaiming Institutional Prominence is the tangible, everyday implementation of the strategic plan, making the directives of the plan real and accessible.
-In our everyday practice, we are informed by six institutional drivers:

 The Wilberforce Renaissance: Sharing our Progress